strapi-community/strapi-plugin-slugify/README.md

 Hitting the `/api/slugify/slugs/:modelName/:slug` endpoint for any configured content types will return the entity type that matches the slug in the url.

+**IMPORTANT** The modelName is case sensitive and must match exactly with the name defined in the configuration.

 #### Additional Requirements

 Like all other created API endpoints the `findSlug` route must be allowed under `User & Permissions -> Roles -> Public/Authenticated` for the user to be able to access the route.